Differences Between Knowledge And Understanding (Best)5 min read

 It has been established that both knowledge and understanding mean different things.
 It has also been seen that knowledge is broader than understanding and that understanding is a test for a student.

-However, it will be wrong to fail to realize that to succeed, you need both knowledge and understanding.
+However, it would be wrong to fail to realize that to succeed, you need both knowledge and understanding.

 The two are closely interrelated; with neither of them being complete without the other, you cannot understand what you don’t know.